nsssayom/png-base64-webp/README.md

         f.write(base64.b64decode(base64_string))
 ```

 ## Online Demo

-Test the generated base64 string and decode it back to a WebP image using our online demo: [github.com/nsssayom/png-base64-webp/demo.html](https://github.com/nsssayom/png-base64-webp/demo.html).
+Test the generated base64 string and decode it back to a WebP image using the online demo: [https://sayom.me/png-base64-webp](https://sayom.me/png-base64-webp/)

-For a hands-on example of the decoding process, refer to the script element in `<project_root>/decode/decode.html`.
+For a hands-on example of the decoding process, refer to the script element in `<project_root>/docs/index.html`.

 ## Notes